percona/pbm-docs/docs/usage/restore.md

 === "Physical"

-    Shut down all `mongos` nodes as the database won't be available while the restore is in progress.
+    1. Shut down all `mongos` nodes as the database won't be available while the restore is in progress.
+    2. Stop the arbiter nodes manually since there's no `pbm-agent` on these nodes to do that automatically.

 === "Selective"